SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Some Commands are no longer used, such as the Login and Logout command.
 - No client sessions, every request needs to include authentication credentials.
 - A command MUST only contain a single object to operate on, the check command.
 For example, the Check command only supports 1 object per request.
-- Request messages are no longer used, except for the Create and Update commands
+- Request messages may no longer be required for most commands
 - Authentication and authorizations has become an out-of-band process.
-- When using XML messages, the client The client MUST use the HTTP headers to idicate what name space(s) are used.
 - Support for additional data formats such as JSON.